 The role of UCD College of Business in educating business leaders stretches back over 100 years with the establishment of the UCD Faculty of Commerce.
 The Bachelor of Commerce degree celebrated its centenary in 2011 and many leaders, in all walks of life, are BComm graduates.

 In 2001, Lochlann and Brenda Quinn laid the foundation stone for the Quinn School, with all undergraduate business degrees in UCD based in the building from the following year.
 The building was named after Lochlann Quinn, a leading Irish businessman who provided generous financial support to UCD to make a state-of-the-art business school building possible.
-In 2018 the new Centre for Future Learning is due to be built adjacent to the Quinn School.

 In recent years, UCD Quinn School has broadened its connections with both the international university network and the corporate world.
 During a typical semester, about 15% of the student population comprises visiting and exchange students from around the world, while many of our students are on reciprocal exchanges at the best universities in many countries around the world.
 Also, each year around 100 of our students spend a year in internship positions with national and international employers who partner with us.

 1908: Establishment of the UCD Faculty of Commerce.
 One of the first faculties formed with the establishment of the National University of Ireland

 1964: First in Europe to offer a Master of Business Administration (MBA) degree